RobertFischer/grails-database-session/README.md

 The spec for Session requires that invalidated sessions should throw exceptions if you so much as look at them.
-If you have some kind of buggy library that depends non-conforming behavior of the Session implementation _\*coughSpringSecuritycough\*_, you can disable the invalidated session check by setting the `config.grails.plugin.databasesession.ignoreinvalid` property.
+If you have some kind of buggy library that depends non-conforming behavior of the Session implementation _\*coughSpringSecuritycough\*_, you can disable the invalidated session check by setting the `grails.plugin.databasesession.ignoreinvalid` property.
 If you want to set it for a particular Session method, you can set a child of that property.
-So, to ignore the invalid state of the session for calls to the `foo` method, you would set the `config.grails.plugin.databasesession.ignoreinvalid.foo` configuration property in your application.
+So, to ignore the invalid state of the session for calls to the `foo` method, you would set the `grails.plugin.databasesession.ignoreinvalid.foo` configuration property in your application.
 The value for this property should be true-ish.
 Your best best is the boolean `true`, but there is some flexibility for other popular variations on true.